guychauliac/javaa.org/_posts/2023-05-02-blog-with-jekyll.markdown

 The --hosts 0.0.0.0 will tell Jekyll to run on all network interfaces.

-Check on the host system if the Jekyll website can be reached by browsing to http://localhost:8080
+Check on the host system if the Jekyll website can be reached by browsing to [http://localhost:8080](http://localhost:8080)

+## Applying changes